UBC-Snowbots/finns-tutorials/fun_with_cmake/README.md

 do_the_thing(a b NEXT_BIT c d AFTER_THAT e WITH_CHEESE_ON_TOP)
 ```

 Each command has its own name which comes before the brackets.
-Between the brackets, there are a series of arguments separated by spaces (to pass an argument with a space in it, write `a\ b` or one of the other tricks we'll cover later).
+Between the brackets, there are a series of arguments separated by spaces (to pass an argument with a space in it, write `a\ b` or one of the other tricks you can find [here](https://cmake.org/cmake/help/v3.0/manual/cmake-language.7.html#command-arguments).

 By convention, arguments in block caps are either flags enabling some feature or are separators that say something about the arguments that come after them.
 Take this boilerplate you'll find at the top of all the files we use in this tutorial for example:
 ```cmake